Top 10 Things To Do in Lviv, Ukraine by JetSettingFools.com

 People on Rynok Square at sunset in Lviv, Ukraine

-The beating heart of the Old Town is Rynok Square, a UNESCO World Heritage Site.
-Dating to the 13th century, the square is lined with historic houses.
+The beating heart of Old Town Lviv is Rynok Square, a UNESCO World Heritage Site.
+Dating to the 13th century, the square is ringed with historic houses.
 Decorating the four corners of the rectangular Market Square are elaborate fountains of famous gods: Neptune, Diana, Amphitrite and Adonis.

-As a popular meeting spot, Rynok Square sees a steady stream of people with trams flowing through the historic center – often to the beat of local street musicians.
+As a popular meeting spot, Rynok Square sees a steady stream of people.
+Trams flow through the historic square – often to the beat of local street musicians.
 The talented performers – who range in both age and musical style – attract crowds of people that stick around to listen to more than just one song.
 We followed suit and heard everything from traditional folk music to heavy metal.

 Lviv Old Town Lanes